 There are times in life when we feel the need to be in a safe, confidential space in order to explore problems, express concerns or look at relationship issues with someone who is not directly part of our circle and who can listen with a compassionate yet impartial ear.
 This in time can help clarify how we feel and bring about the necessary changes.

-You may be new to psychotherapy or a returning client.
-You may be feeling, confused, low, stuck, abandoned or in emotional pain.
+You may be feeling low, confused, stuck, abandoned or in emotional pain.
 Different reasons bring people to therapy.

 For some of us, making initial contact, wanting to face one's situation, carries a sense of urgency and is a big leap into the unknown.
 It requires a great deal of courage.
 I treat every person who contacts me with respect and regard.

-Psychotherapy is an investment in oneself and can help with issues such as: self-esteem, depression, loneliness, lack of meaning, bereavement, relationship problems, co-dependency, addictions, sexuality, exploration and healing of childhood themes, trauma and abuse.
+Psychotherapy is an investment in oneself and can help with issues such as: self-esteem, anxiety, depression, loneliness, lack of meaning, bereavement, relationship problems, co-dependency, addictions, sexuality, exploration and healing of childhood themes, trauma and abuse.

 I offer individual sessions of 55 minutes on a short, medium or long term basis.
 Upon initial assessment we will agree on the most suited type of contract for you.

-I work in an integrative manner, utilising a variety of tools and therapeutic techniques to suit your needs and inclinations (these include emphatic listening and dialogue, visualisation, body awareness, dream analysis, creative mediums such as drawing, writing and sand-tray).
+I work in an integrative manner, utilizing a variety of tools and therapeutic techniques to suit your needs and inclinations (these include emphatic listening and dialogue, visualization, body awareness, dream analysis, creative mediums such as drawing, writing and sand-tray).

 The foundation of the work is the relationship with you, the client, which I aim to build on a ground of respect, authenticity and trust.

-Whilst I honour my role as a facilitator in the relationship, I do not hide behind it, and I remain accessible and responsive as a human being along your journey.
+Whilst I honor my role as a facilitator in the relationship, I do not hide behind it, and I remain accessible and responsive as a human being along your journey.

 The exchange that happens in the therapy room can often be subtle but I aim to keep it real, grounded and connected to the tangible aspects of your life.